-Check-in to hotel on arrival & relax.
+Check-in to the hotel on arrival & relax.
 Evening at your leisure.
-Overnight stay will be at hotel in Jaipur.
+Overnight stay will be at the hotel in Jaipur.

-Private car will pick-up from Chennai airport and transfer to hotel for check-in.
+A private car will pick-up from Chennai airport and transfer to the hotel for check-in.
 Evening at your leisure.
-Overnight stay will be at hotel in Chennai.
+Overnight stay will be at the hotel in Chennai.

 Reach Mahabalipuram by noon.
 Visit the UNESCO World Heritage monuments of Mahabalipuram.
-Visit Shore Temple, the most famous monument of the town.
+Visit Shore Temple, the most famous monument in the town.
 It is a structural temple, built with blocks of granite, dating from the 8th Century CE.
-Afterwards visit Pancha Ratha.
-The Pancha Ratha are a set of 5 different monuments.
-Each one is called a ratha and is named after the Pandavas and their family.
+Afterward, visit Pancha Ratha.
+The Pancha Ratha is a set of 5 different monuments.
+Each one is called a rate and is named after the Pandavas and their family.
 Then visit Cave Temples, located on the hillock of the town.
 They are cut and decorated with panels in the Mamalla style of the Pallava period in the 7th century.

-Dinner & overnight stay will be at hotel in Mahabalipuram.
+Dinner & overnight stay will be at a hotel in Mahabalipuram.

 Meals: Breakfast & Dinner

 After breakfast head out for a day trip to Kanchipuram.
-The city was also a religious centre of advanced education for Jainism and Buddhism between the 1st and 5th centuries.
+The city was also a religious center of advanced education for Jainism and Buddhism between the 1st and 5th centuries.
 Out of the 108 holy temples of the Hindu god Vishnu, 14 are located in Kanchipuram.
-The city is well known for its hand woven silk sarees.
-Visit Kailasanatha Temple which is the oldest structure in the town dedicated to lord Shiva.
+The city is well known for its hand-woven silk sarees.
+Visit Kailasanatha Temple which is the oldest structure in the town dedicated to Lord Shiva.
 This Hindu temple in the Dravidian architectural style was built from 685-705 AD.
 Later visit Varadharaja Perumal Temple & Ekambareshvara Temple.

 Reach Mahabalipuram by evening.
 Evening at your leisure.

-Dinner & overnight stay will be at hotel in Mahabalipuram.
+Dinner & overnight stay will be at a hotel in Mahabalipuram.